Rubusch/vhdl/notes/vhdl/vhdl.md

 If a system transits between a finite number of internal states, then a finite state machines (FSM) can be used to design the system.

-* FSM design is known as Moore design if the output of the system depends only on the states
+* FSM design is known as *Moore design* if the output of the system depends only on the states
-* It is known as Mealy design if the output depends on the states and external inputs
+* It is known as *Mealy design* if the output depends on the states and external inputs

+### Moore vs Mealy State Machines

+* In a Moore machine, the outputs depend on states only, therefore it is *synchronous machine* and the output is available after 1 clock cycle.
+Whereas, in Mealy machine output depends on states along with external inputs; and the output is available as soon as the input is changed, therefore it is *asynchronous machine*.
+* Mealy machines require fewer number of states as compared to Moore machines.
+* The Moore machine should be preferred for the designs, where glitches are not the problem in the systems.
+* Mealy machines are good for synchronous systems which requires _delay-free and glitch-free_ systems, but careful design is required for asynchronous systems.
+Therefore, Mealy machine can be complex as compare to Moore machine.

+If glitch is not a problem, then we should use Moore machine, because it is synchronous in nature.
+But, if glitch is problem and we do not want to delay the output then Mealy machines should be used.

+### Pseudo Random Number Generator (RNG) via LFSR

+Long LFSR can be used as _pseudo-random number generator_.
+These random numbers are generated based on initial values to LFSR.
+The sequences of random number can be predicted if the initial value is known.
+However, if LFSR is quite long (i.e. large number of initial values are possible), then the generated numbers can be considered as random numbers for practical purposes.